-The Baluch have been isolated for many years due to harsh climate, the difficulty of communicating in mountainous terrain, and their reputation as bandits.
+The Baluch have been isolated for many years due to harsh climate, the difficulty of communicating in mountainous terrain, and their former reputation as bandits.
 Since the governments of Iran, Afghanistan, and Pakistan all have a share in Baluchistan's welfare, they have begun building roads and developing agriculture programs.
 However, the Baluch have remained largely unaffected by these developmental changes.

 * Ask the Lord to call people who are willing to go and share Christ with the Baluch.